abstractmachine/interaction-design-tools/README.md

 <https://www.figma.com>

-By adding Bravo into the mix, you can convert your Figma prototype into an actul working app that you can install onto your phone.
+By adding Bravo into the mix, you can convert your Figma prototype into an actual working app that you can install onto your phone.

 <https://www.bravostudio.app>